blickers/livebackup/README.md

 	initrd (loop)/boot/initrd.img
  }
 ```
+In this example, GRUB locates backup.squashfs in a partition's root directory and loads the kernel from within the backup.squashfs file.
+Since GNU GRUB does not support zstd-compressed squashfs files, if you opt for zstd compression to reduce the squashfs file size, you must extract vmlinuz and initrd.img from the backup and place them in a location accessible to GNU GRUB.

 Alternatively, you can manually restore the squashfs backup to a physical hard drive partition or a disk image file:

  MOUNT YOUR HD PARTITION OR DISK IMAGE FILE (eg. /VirtualBox/linux.vhd ) TO /mnt,